wgayton/docker-secrets/README.md

 on [twitter](https://twitter.com/Hazz223).

 ## Licence
-This is under the Apache 2.0 licence.
-More info can be found [here]()
+This is under the Apache 2.0 license.
+More info can be found [here](https://github.com/Hazz223/docker-secrets/blob/master/LICENCE.md)